-We will assess the heterogeneity between trials by careful examination of the study reports, assessing forest plots, and an examination of the I value.
-We will consider I values greater than 50% as indicative of substantial heterogeneity and, therefore, suggestive that meta analysis might not be wise; however, we will give consideration to the consistency of the effect estimates.
+We will assess the heterogeneity between trials by careful examination of the study reports, assessing forest plots and an examination of the I^2 value.
+We will consider I^2 values greater than 50% as indicative of substantial heterogeneity, suggestive that meta analysis might not be wise - however, consideration will be given to the consistency of the effect estimates.
 If all estimates are in the same direction, we might meta-analyse even where heterogeneity is evident; we will comment on the heterogeneity.